spec-first/connexion/README.rst

 Response Serialization
 ----------------------
-If the specification defines that a endpoint returns json connexion will automatically serialize the return value for you and set the right content type in the HTTP header.
+If the specification defines that a endpoint returns JSON, Connexion will automatically serialize the return value for you and set the right content type in the HTTP header.

 Authentication and Authorization
 --------------------------------
-If the specification includes a Oauth2 `Security Definition <swager.spec.security_definition_>`_ compatible with the Zalando Greendale Team's infrastructure connexion will automatically handle token validation and authorization for operations that have `Security Requirements <swager.spec.security_requirement_>`_.
-One main difference between the usual Oauth flow and the one connexion uses is that the API Security Definition **must** include a 'x-tokenInfoUrl' with the URL to use to validate and get the token information.
+If the specification includes a Oauth2 `Security Definition <swager.spec.security_definition_>`_ compatible with the Zalando Greendale Team's infrastructure Connexion will automatically handle token validation and authorization for operations that have `Security Requirements <swager.spec.security_requirement_>`_.
+One main difference between the usual OAuth flow and the one Connexion uses is that the API Security Definition **must** include a 'x-tokenInfoUrl' (or set ``HTTP_TOKENINFO_URL`` env var) with the
+URL to use to validate and get the token information.
 Connexion expects to receive the Oauth token in the ``Authorization`` header field in the format described in `RFC 6750 <rfc6750_>`_ section 2.1.